Positioning your baby for breastfeeding

 You will be more comfortable nursing if you know how to position your baby on your breast.
 Find a position that works well for you and your baby.
 Learn about breastfeeding:

 - Practice with an experienced nursing mother.

 - Talk with a lactation consultant.
 A lactation consultant is an expert in breastfeeding.
 This person can teach you and your baby how to breastfeed.
-The consultant can help with positions and when your baby has trouble sucking.
+The consultant can help with positions and offer advice when your baby has trouble sucking.

 Types of Breastfeeding Positions

-Here’s is a how to do cradle hold:
+Here's how to do the cradle hold: